saragibby/gen-ai-workshop/README.md

 ```
 When did Queen Elizabeth II die?
 ```
-In this case, the model is limited by training data, which is current only up to June 2021.
+In this case, the model is limited by training data, which is current only up to September 2021.

 <hr>